 Equal rights to manage the dental practice may not be desired, especially where a more junior dentist is joining a partnership of more senior practitioners.
 To avoid the default rule of equal management rights, the partnership agreement should specify who is authorized to make which decisions (e.g., the managing partner or a committee) and to whom such decision-making authority may be delegated.
-The agreement may also stipulate that certain management decisions (e.g., incurring a certain threshold of debt or leasing space or equipment) are subject to approval by vote of the partners.
-To prevent deadlocking, the threshold for approving certain decisions may be unanimous vote.
+The agreement may also stipulate that certain management decisions (e.g., incurring a certain threshold of debt or leasing space or equipment) are subject to approval by the vote of the partners.
+To prevent deadlocking, the threshold for approving certain decisions may be a unanimous vote.

 Non-Competition and Non-Solicitation Restrictions

-Some dentists may be hesitant to partner with other practitioners out of concern that the partnership will just be a launch pad for the others to pursue further professional ventures.
+Some dentists may be hesitant to partner with other practitioners out of concern that the partnership will just be a launchpad for the others to pursue further professional ventures.
 Non-competition and non-solicitation restrictions are common in many dental partnership agreements to alleviate these concerns.
 These clauses set forth the restrictions on the partners’ ability to join or start competitor practices and poach from within the partnership.
 Due care must be made in drafting these provisions, including the scope of activities subject to the restrictions and the time period and geographic reach of the restrictions.
 In some jurisdictions, overly broad or vague non-competes may be unenforceable.

 Admission of New Partners